dhoer/choco-selenium/ReadMe.md

 ### Standalone

-Install standalone server to use default capabilities, use port 8888 instead of default 4444, and write to a log file instead of stdout:
+Install standalone server using port 8888 instead of default 4444, and write to a log file instead of stdout:

 ```
 choco install -y jdk8 firefox selenium-gecko-driver googlechrome selenium-chrome-driver selenium-ie-driver